Chart Color Schemes

 North Parramatta's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes in North Parramatta show excellent results, particularly among younger age groups with a low prevalence of common health conditions.
+Health outcomes in North Parramatta show excellent results, particularly among younger age groups who have a very low prevalence of common health conditions.

 Frequently Asked Questions - Health